-The last set of graphs show data from the students' suggestions for what they would like to learn more about, and opportunities they would like to experience, or something they want to explore but can't on their own.
-Table 3 (page 20) is a comprehensive sample of student suggestions by theme.
-Suggestions are listed once in Table 3.
-The frequency of responses for each theme are presented in Graphs 11-15A.
+The last set of graphs show data from the students' suggestions for what they would like to learn more about, and opportunities they would like to experience or something they want to explore but can't on their own.
+Table 2 (page 9) is a comprehensive sample of student suggestions by theme.
+The frequency of responses for each theme are presented in Graph 3.